The issue: Arms manufacturers

 FOCUS: SUSTAINABILITY RISK

-Research from Dutch peace group PAX has found that financial institutions are continuing to invest in publicly-traded arms manufacturers that have produced key components for cluster munitions or explosive submunitions since the signing of the Convention on Cluster Munitions in 2008.
+Research from peace groups PAX and ICAN has found that financial institutions are continuing to invest in publicly-traded manufacturers and servicers of nuclear weapons.

 Learn more